 - Cross-functional orchestration.

 - Strategic support.

-The planning process was loosely defined and a single artifact existed.
+The planning process was loosely defined, and a single goal existed.
 Speaking with stakeholders and researching what was done before; I identified problems, refined the process, established reliable rhythms and comms, centralized information, authored processes, and even designed a visual companion.

-If not for Product Ops, many of the catch all requests would fall to Product Managers.
-The Product teams are certainly equipped to take on this work but doing so would take them away from their core tenant of solving customer problems.
+If not for product ops, many of the catch-all requests would fall to product managers.
+The product teams are certainly equipped to take on this work but doing so would take them away from solving customer problems.

-Product roles, where my scope of work was mostly contained to consumer web experiences, the past year yielded a menagerie of initiatives.
-An interesting find is that the rubric used to survive a year in Product Ops is the same as that in Product Management:
+Whereas in prior Product roles, where my scope of work was mostly contained to consumer web experiences, the past year had a ton of initiatives.
+An interesting find is that the rubric used to survive a year in product ops is the same as that in Product Management:

 - Talk to every stakeholder to gain a firm understanding of the problem.

 - Stitch every point together to illuminate the way forward.